quantum-enhancement/quantum-enhancement.github.io/_pages/about.md

 header:
     overlay_image: assets/images/sphere.jpg
     overlay_filter: 0.4
-excerpt:
+excerpt: At **Quantum Enhancement Inc.**, we develop the necessary solutions with spooky action at a distance.
+Our mission is to harness the power of quantum mechanics to solve some of the most challenging problems in computing, cryptography, and communication.
 ---

-# About Quantum Enhancement

-At **Quantum Enhancement Inc.**, we develop the necessary solutions with spooky action at a distance.
-Our mission is to harness the power of quantum mechanics to solve some of the most challenging problems in computing, cryptography, and communication.

 ---